 Our Homeless Persons’ Legal Service (HPLS) provides advice and representation to people experiencing, or at risk of, homelessness.
 Working with a wide network of pro bono partners, we provide access to justice for one of society’s most disenfranchised groups.

 PIAC combines its legal work with policy and research.
 Often the issues raised by our clients require more than just litigation.
 We build on our success in test cases by working with government, business and our partners in the community to bring about changes to laws and policies to better protect people’s human rights.
 PIAC provides a strong and authoritative voice in inquiries, parliamentary committees, working groups and the media.

 PIAC’s Energy and Water Consumers’ Advocacy Program (funded by the NSW government) works to enable all residential consumers, especially low-income and vulnerable households, to have access to affordable and sustainable utility services.

-PIAC provides education and training for not- for-profit organisations and individuals to build the capacity within the community for creating positive change.
-This includes working with universities to train law students in social justice and public interest legal work.
+PIAC provides education and training for law students and individuals to build the capacity within the community for creating positive change.

 PIAC also engages with the community on issues of public interest through:

 - publishing newsletters and bulletins; and